Interdepartmental Graduate Program

 Prereq: 21 credits in human computer interaction or permission of the instructor

 Capstone course in HCI.
-Through a significant team-based design project and open-book final exam, students demonstrate their mastery of core courses in HCI.
+Through a significant design project, students demonstrate their mastery of core courses in HCI.
+This course is the final course for students in the HCI Online MS program.

 (3-0) Cr.
 3.